 Shiklomanov and Lammers (2014) report significant negative linear trends for the outlet gauges of the Lena, Yenisey and Yana Rivers where decreases in maximum ice thickness over 1955–2012 reached up to 73, 46 and 33 cm respectively.
 Average values of maximum ice thickness for the same rivers were about 180, 105 and 153 cm respectively for the period 1955-1992.
 10-days series of river ice depth for the Lena River at Tabaga for the period 1955-2015 were analyzed based on Mann-Kendall test at the significance level of р <0.05.
 Negative statistically significant trends were identified in March and April with Theil-Sen estimator.
-The depletion of river ice depth intensifies from March to April and reaches the rates from 27 to 49 cm, or 20-35% (Copernicus Climate Change Service, project #C3S_422_LOT1_SMHI).
-However, Shiklomanov and Lammers (2014) have found that the relationship between annual maximum ice thickness and mean river discharge over November–April has shown no significant correlation: the highest correlation coefficients were found for the Yenisey (r = −0.63) and Lena (r = −0.54).
+The depletion of river ice depth intensifies from March to April and decreases by 27 to 49 cm, or 20-35% (Copernicus Climate Change Service, project #C3S_422_LOT1_SMHI).
+However, Shiklomanov and Lammers (2014) have found that the relationship between annual maximum ice thickness and mean river discharge over the November–April period has shown no significant correlation: the highest correlation coefficients were found for the Yenisey (r = −0.63) and Lena rivers (r = −0.54).

 Freshet

-The changes of monthly streamflow in May occur in an abrupt manner.
-At 7 gauges (area >=8 290 km2) out of 12, the shift of flow happened around 1966, it was accompanied by two consequent years (1967, 1968) with extraordinarily high streamflow in May.
+The increases in monthly streamflow in May occur in an abrupt manner.
+At seven gauges (area >=8 290 km2) out of 12, the shift of flow happened around 1966, and was accompanied by two consequent years (1967, 1968) with extraordinarily high streamflow in May.
 Monthly flow in May 1967 and 1968 exceeded the monthly average by 3.8 – 6.5 times.
 Moreover, at 9 gauges out of 22 it was the highest flow through the whole period of observations.
-At the other 6 gauges, streamflow was the second highest among the observations with three of them differing by less than 5% from the historical maximum, the other 3 – from 11 to 27%.
+At the other six gauges, streamflow was the second highest among the observations with three of them differing by less than 5% from the historical maximum, with the other 3 from 11 to 27% lower.

-No significant trends are detected for the period after the change point (1967-2015) alone.
+No significant trends were detected for the period after the change point (1967-2015).
 The changes of spring freshet start date were identified at 10 gauges with streamflow changes in May.
-Trend value varies from 4 to 10 earlier days.
+Trend value varies from 4 to 10 days earlier.
 This agrees with Savelieva et al. (2000) who stated that the final frost in spring has been 12–15 days earlier than the mean value in Yakutia.
-Smith (2000) estimated the magnitude of time shift of start date of spring ice-cover events for the outlet of the Indigirka river at Vorontsovo (ID 3871) as 8.1 days for the period of observations 1937-1992.
+Smith (2000) estimated the time shift of start date of spring ice-cover events for the outlet of the Indigirka river at Vorontsovo (ID 3871) as 8.1 days for the period of observations 1937-1992.